DinoChiesa/Apigee-External-Authorization-1/README.md

    The `EMAIL` must be replaced by the email retrieved from the prior step.

-8. create the sheet:
+   The service account credentials get stored in `sa_creds.json`.
+   Protect this file; it contains secrets.
+By the way, the specific filename `sa_creds.json` is not important; you can use any name you please.
+But you will need the name of that file in subsequent steps.

+### The Sheet

+1. Create the sheet, supplying the `sa_creds.json` file you obtained from above:
    ```
    cd tools
    npm install
    node ./createSheet.js ../sa_creds.json
    ```

+   This will create a sheet, emit the ID of the sheet in the terminal session, and then open a browser tab to the sheet.
+You will need the sheetid in a minute.

-9. in the browser tab, share the sheet with the email of the service account, as a `Viewer`.
+2. In the browser tab containing the newly created sheet, use the "Share" button in the upper right corner to share the sheet with the email of the service account, as a `Viewer`.

 ### Apigee assets